Elevenlabs AudioNative Player

 Avantage+ application campaigns (semi-automatic configuration)

 When we choose this option, we are putting some responsibilities in the hands of the algorithms.
-Here, we won’t independently indicate advertising locations or target audience (except for language and location).
+Here, we won’t independently indicate advertising locations or target audiences (except language and location).
 The reports we will be able to view will include only simplified data, with no breakdowns of users by demographics or ad placement.

 Campaign Settings